hotwax/fulfillment/README.md

 # The license

-Bopis app is completely free and released under the Apache v2.0 License.
+Fulfillment app is completely free and released under the Apache v2.0 License.
 Check <a href="https://github.com/hotwax/fulfillment/blob/main/LICENSE" target="_blank">LICENSE</a> for more details.